-In order to be considered the author of a Case reports , the author should have contributed to the idea, intellectual development, writing and review of the report.
+In order to be considered the author of a Case reports, the author should have contributed to the idea, intellectual development, writing and review of the report.
 Having provided care to the patient presented in the report is not a criterion of authorship.
 This can be mentioned in the Acknowledgments section.

-Note: for both Brief reports and Case reports, editors may decide to only include the Abstract in the printed version.
-Complete publication will be made in electronic format.
+Note: In the printed version will be published the Abstract.
+Complete publication of Case reports will be made in electronic format.